Ghent

-The city originally started as a settlement at the confluence of the Rivers Scheldt and Leie and in the Late Middle Ages became one of the largest and richest cities of northern Europe, with some 50,000 people in 1300.
+The city originally started as a settlement at the confluence of the Rivers Scheldt and Leie.
+In the Late Middle Ages Ghent became one of the largest and richest cities of northern Europe, with some 50,000 people in 1300.
+After the late 16th century Ghent became a less important city, resulting in an extremely well-preserved historic centre, making Ghent a popular tourist destination.

 The municipality comprises the city of Ghent proper and the surrounding suburbs of Afsnee, Desteldonk, Drongen, Gentbrugge, Ledeberg, Mariakerke, Mendonk, Oostakker, Sint-Amandsberg, Sint-Denijs-Westrem, Sint-Kruis-Winkel, Wondelgem and Zwijnaarde.
-With 262,219 inhabitants at the beginning of 2019, Ghent is Belgium's second largest municipality by number of inhabitants.
+With 270,473 inhabitants at the end of 2024, Ghent is Belgium's second largest municipality by number of inhabitants.
 The metropolitan area, including the outer commuter zone, covers an area of 1205 km² and had a total population of 560,522 as of 1 January 2018, which ranks it as the fourth most populous in Belgium.
-The current mayor of Ghent, Mathias De Clercq is from the liberal & democratic party Open VLD.
+The current mayor of Ghent is Mathias De Clercq (Open Vld).

 The ten-day-long Ghent Festival (Gentse Feesten) is held every year and attended by about 1–1.5 million visitors.

 History

 Archaeological evidence shows human presence around the confluence of the Scheldt and the Leie going back as far as the Stone Age and the Iron Age.

-Most historians believe that the older name for Ghent, 'Ganda', is derived from the Celtic word ganda, which means confluence.
+Most historians believe that the older name for Ghent, 'Ganda', is derived from the Celtic word ganda, which means 'confluence', or 'river mouth', referring to the Leie river debouching into the Scheldt.
 Other sources connect its name with an obscure deity named Gontia.

-There are no written records of the Roman period, but archaeological research confirms that the Gent area continued to be inhabited.
+There are no written records of the Roman period, but archaeological research confirms that the Ghent area continued to be inhabited.

 When the Franks invaded the Roman territories from the end of the 4th century and well into the 5th century, they brought their language with them, and Celtic and Latin were replaced by Old Dutch.